markjprice/cs12dotnet8/docs/ch01-polyglot-notebooks.md

 - [Adding Markdown and special commands to a notebook](#adding-markdown-and-special-commands-to-a-notebook)
 - [Executing code in multiple cells](#executing-code-in-multiple-cells)

+> **Warning!** At the time of writing in November 2023, the Polyglot Notebooks extension requires .NET 7 SDK.
+Soon it will be updated to use .NET 8.

 # Exploring code using Polyglot Notebooks

 Polyglot Notebooks makes writing code even easier than top-level programs.
 It requires Visual Studio Code, so if you did not install it and the Polyglot Notebooks extension earlier, please install them now.